The Splatter Café Chats with Indie Author J. DANIEL STONE.

-My sophomore novel, Blood Kiss, is a laid back version of all that angsty madness found in The Absence of Light.
+My sophomore novel, Blood Kiss, is a laid back version of all that angst madness found in The Absence of Light.
 It's a more controlled novel that, naturally, shows off versatility in prose, going from sickening madness of thought, to relaxed exposition.
 I had the most fun writing Blood Kiss, mostly because I love first person P.O.V. as it puts me in the driver's seat even more so than third person.
-Half the book is first person, the other half is third person.
+Half the book is the first person, the other half is the third person.
 Dorian Wilde is a ferocious character.
 I'm not done with him yet.

 JDS: Art is my life.
 All mediums of it.
 I just love the act of creating.
 The people behind these exquisite creations interest me more than anything.
-But as I age, I definitely am evolving, which is also affecting my perspective on life.
-That includes the writing industry, my social life, my emotional livelihood, my thoughts about the universe, who we are and where we are going, and everything in-between.
+But as I age, I definitely am growing, which is also affecting my perspective on life.
+That includes the writing industry, my social life, my emotional livelihood, my thoughts about the universe who we are and where we are going, and everything in-between.
 This of course takes a toll on my work.
 It takes a toll on everything.
 But I think that's healthy.
 For me, the purpose of art is to hold up a skewed mirror of the reality that has affected the artist.
 We do this to save our sanity.
 We do this to heal ourselves.
 I actually have a quote in Stations of Shadow from one of my heroes, Maynard James Keenan of Tool and A Perfect Circle.
 I will leave you with that quote because I think it sums this question: